zotonic/zotonic/doc/dev/releasenotes/rel_0.7.0.rst

 -----------

 mod_email_relay
-   Relay received e-mails to an user's email address.
+   Relay received e-mails to an user’s email address.
 Serving as an example for the SMTP functionality, this module looks up a username by the local part of a received e-mail and forwards the mail to the mail address the user configured.